 Response:

 In the manuscript which got reviewed, this fraction mimicked the escape from the sediment.
-However, in response to the first critical comment of reviewer 3 (K. Wallmann) which also addresses this point, we abandon the γH2S paramter (i.e. all H2S is oxidized) at least for oxic bottom waters.
-Instead, we introduce a new parameter to define the fraction of H2S that is precipitated as pyrite.I need to think about this.
-I favored this option from the beginning.
-But do not want to change things too much.
+However, in response to the first critical comment of reviewer 3 (K. Wallmann) which also addresses this point, we abandon the γH2S parameter (i.e. all H2S is oxidized) at least for oxic bottom waters.
+Instead, we introduce a new parameter to define the fraction of H2S that is precipitated as pyrite (i.e. it reduces the produced H2S through sulfate reduction/ AOM by a certain user-defined fraction).

 Comment: